innovinitylabs/obsidian-paste-image-rename/README.md

 ### Image compression

-> New in 1.7.0
+> Enhanced in 1.8.0 with AVIF, WebP, smart format selection, and batch compression!

-The plugin now includes automatic image compression to reduce file sizes, which is especially useful for high-resolution screenshots from 4K displays.
+The plugin now includes advanced automatic image compression to dramatically reduce file sizes while maintaining quality.
+Perfect for high-resolution screenshots, photos, and keeping your Obsidian vault lightweight.

 **Key features:**
-- **Automatic compression** of pasted images
-- **Resize large images** to specified maximum dimensions
-- **Format conversion** (PNG to JPG for better compression)
+- **Multiple format support**: PNG, JPG, WebP, and AVIF compression
+- **Smart format selection**: Automatically chooses the best format based on image type and browser support
+- **Resolution scaling**: Resize large images while maintaining aspect ratio
+- **Batch compression**: Compress all existing images in your vault at once
-- **Configurable quality settings** for JPG compression
+- **Format-specific quality settings**: Fine-tune compression for each format
-- **Size reporting** showing bytes saved
+- **Browser compatibility**: Automatic fallback to supported formats
+- **Size reporting**: Detailed feedback on compression savings

 **How it works:**
-1. When you paste an image, it's automatically compressed before being renamed
+1. When you paste an image, it's automatically analyzed and compressed using the optimal format
 2. Large images are resized to your specified maximum dimensions
-3. Images can be converted from PNG to JPG for better compression ratios
+3. Smart format selection chooses AVIF for maximum compression, WebP for good compression, or JPG as fallback
+4. Format conversion happens automatically with quality preservation
-4. You'll see a notification showing how much space was saved
+5. You'll see notifications showing compression results and space saved

-**Example:**
+**Example compression results:**
 - Original: 2.5MB PNG screenshot
+- AVIF: 150KB (94% size reduction!)
-- Compressed: 200KB JPG (90% size reduction!)
+- WebP: 200KB (92% size reduction)

-**Compression settings:**
-- **Enable compression**: Turn on/off automatic compression
-- **Output format**: Choose PNG (lossless) or JPG (lossy, smaller)
+- JPG: 300KB (88% size reduction)

+### Batch compression

+> New in 1.8.0

+Compress all existing images in your vault with a single command!
+Use the "Batch compress all images in vault" command to:

+- Process hundreds of images automatically
+- Apply your compression settings to the entire vault
+- Get detailed progress reports and total space saved
+- Maintain all existing file links and references

+**Perfect for:**
+- Migrating existing large image collections
+- Optimizing vault size after adding many images
+- Applying new compression settings to old images

+### Advanced compression features

+**Smart Format Selection:**
+- **Screenshots/PNGs**: Prioritizes AVIF/WebP for maximum compression
+- **Photos**: Uses AVIF for best quality-to-size ratio
+- **Compression levels**: Low/Medium/High/Maximum presets

+**Format Support:**
+- **AVIF**: Best compression (up to 50% smaller than WebP), modern browsers only
+- **WebP**: Excellent compression with wide browser support
+- **JPG**: Reliable fallback with good compression
+- **PNG**: Lossless option when quality is paramount

+**Quality Controls:**
-- **JPG quality**: Quality setting for JPG compression (1-100)
+- Individual quality sliders for each format (1-100)
-- **Maximum width/height**: Resize images larger than these dimensions

-This feature helps keep your vault size manageable while maintaining image quality suitable for note-taking.
+- Compression level presets for easy configuration
+- Aspect ratio preservation during resizing

 ## FAQ